EarthScope/rover/docs/commands.md

     rover retrieve N_S_L_C.txt

-will download, ingest, and index any data missing from the local store for N_S_L_Cs / timespans present in the given file.
+will download, ingest, and index any data missing from the repository for N_S_L_Cs / timespans present in the given file.

     rover retrieve IU_ANMO_00_BH1 2017-01-01 2017-01-04

-will download, ingest and index and data for IU_ANMO_00_BH1 between the given dates that are missing from the local store.
+will download, ingest and index and data for IU_ANMO_00_BH1 between the given dates that are missing from the repository.

 ### List Retrieve